A very heterogeneous disease

 The management of these tumors in clinical routine involves surgery, chemotherapy, radiotherapy but also targeted therapies.
 In particular, this is the case with anti-estrogen therapies which have improved the management of luminal A tumors as well as anti-HER2 therapies which have considerably improved the outcome for HER2-postitive breast cancers.
 Recently patients with mutated tumors for the BRCA1/2 gene (involved in DNA repair) also benefit from a targeted therapy via PARP inhibitors (Poly (ADP-ribose) polymerase).

 On the other hand patients with triple negative and luminal B cancers don’t have access to an efficient targeted treatment and show poorer results.
-These diseases are a major clinical challenge.
+These diseases, as well as metastatic diseases, are a major clinical challenge.

 Our research program